eda-ricercatore/sardegna-scala/notes/scala-notes.md

 		* *Nil*.
 Treated as a type object or empty list.
 Cannot test *Nil*.
 		* *0*.
 Treated as an integer object.
 Cannot test *0*.
 		* Neither *Nil* nor *0* should be treated/used as boolean expressions.
+	- Difference between strong typing and static typing
+		\cite[\S5.2, pp. 143]{Tate2010} \cite{Rachel2015}:
+		* With strong typing, the language determines if multiple/two types are compatible, and throws an error if the types cannot be coerced into one type.
+		* With static typing, polymorphism is enforced via the structure of the types.
+Dynamic typing does not depend on such structures.
 + Variable declaration \cite[\S5.2, pp. 142]{Tate2010}:
 	- Using the "**val**" keyword for *Scala* variable declaration of an **immutable variable**.